thomazyazima/thomazyazima.github.io/week-1/6-technical-blog/readme.md

 ## Release 3: Blog it

 Write a blog post analyzing the 3 sites in terms of user experience and design.
 Link to your post from `index.html` so people can navigate to your page from your site's index.
-Don't forget to sync/push your changes to make them live on your github.io site!
+Don't forget to push your changes to make them live on your github.io site!

 ## Release 4: Reflect
 On your local `phase-0-unit-1` repo, edit the [my_reflection.md](my_reflection.md) file associated with this challenge.
 Commit your changes and save them to GitHub.